• Realizing it • Paper and e-book version • Aim • Status and plan• Didactics • Dedication • Motto – and lies• History

 The dream

-Physics is fascinating.
+Motion is fascinating.
 But many physics teachers and books are boring.
-I always dreamt of writing the physics textbook that I wanted to learn from when I was young: a book that conveys fascination and excitement, wonder and thrill, and that motivates the reader to explore the subject even further.
-After more than 20 years, the present, 25th edition is approaching that goal.
-The main edition is the set of free pdf files with colour images, embedded movies, clickable cross-references and live internet links.
-A paper edition in black & white and a first e-book version are also available.
+I always dreamt of writing the textbook on motion, the physics textbook, that I wanted to learn from when I was young: a book that conveys fascination and excitement, Wonder and thrill, and a book that motivates the reader to explore the subject even further.
+After more than 25 years of improvements, the latest edition is approaching that goal.

 Aim of the project